Texas Permanent School Fund Corp Raises Holdings in Methode Electronics, Inc. (NYSE:MEI)

-Texas Permanent School Fund Corp boosted its stake in shares of Methode Electronics, Inc. (NYSE:MEI – Free Report) by 41.9% in the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 33,432 shares of the electronics maker’s stock after acquiring an additional 9,865 shares during the quarter.
-Texas Permanent School Fund Corp’s holdings in Methode Electronics were worth $1,467,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Texas Permanent School Fund Corp raised its holdings in shares of Methode Electronics, Inc. (NYSE:MEI – Free Report) by 41.9% during the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The fund owned 33,432 shares of the electronics maker’s stock after purchasing an additional 9,865 shares during the period.
+Texas Permanent School Fund Corp’s holdings in Methode Electronics were worth $1,467,000 at the end of the most recent quarter.

-Other institutional investors also recently bought and sold shares of the company.
-Ameritas Advisory Services LLC purchased a new stake in Methode Electronics during the 1st quarter valued at about $48,000.
-Steward Partners Investment Advisory LLC bought a new position in Methode Electronics during the 4th quarter valued at approximately $53,000.
-Point72 Hong Kong Ltd bought a new position in Methode Electronics during the 2nd quarter valued at approximately $99,000.
-Tower Research Capital LLC TRC raised its position in Methode Electronics by 52.1% during the 3rd quarter.
-Tower Research Capital LLC TRC now owns 3,219 shares of the electronics maker’s stock valued at $120,000 after purchasing an additional 1,103 shares during the last quarter.
-Finally, Captrust Financial Advisors raised its position in Methode Electronics by 9.7% during the 2nd quarter.
-Captrust Financial Advisors now owns 4,195 shares of the electronics maker’s stock valued at $155,000 after purchasing an additional 371 shares during the last quarter.
+Several other institutional investors have also added to or reduced their stakes in MEI.
+Citigroup Inc. boosted its stake in shares of Methode Electronics by 0.9% in the 1st quarter.
+Citigroup Inc. now owns 37,354 shares of the electronics maker’s stock worth $1,616,000 after buying an additional 315 shares during the last quarter.
+MetLife Investment Management LLC lifted its position in Methode Electronics by 52.1% during the first quarter.
+MetLife Investment Management LLC now owns 19,668 shares of the electronics maker’s stock valued at $851,000 after purchasing an additional 6,738 shares in the last quarter.
+Rhumbline Advisers lifted its position in Methode Electronics by 1.7% during the first quarter.
+Rhumbline Advisers now owns 116,858 shares of the electronics maker’s stock valued at $5,054,000 after purchasing an additional 1,938 shares in the last quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS lifted its position in Methode Electronics by 11.4% during the first quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 32,129 shares of the electronics maker’s stock valued at $1,390,000 after purchasing an additional 3,279 shares in the last quarter.
+Finally, Dimensional Fund Advisors LP lifted its position in Methode Electronics by 2.3% during the first quarter.
+Dimensional Fund Advisors LP now owns 2,026,836 shares of the electronics maker’s stock valued at $87,660,000 after purchasing an additional 46,480 shares in the last quarter.
 97.01% of the stock is currently owned by hedge funds and other institutional investors.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, July 28th.
-Investors of record on Friday, July 14th were given a dividend of $0.14 per share.
-This represents a $0.56 dividend on an annualized basis and a yield of 1.66%.
+The company also recently announced a quarterly dividend, which was paid on Friday, July 28th.
+Stockholders of record on Friday, July 14th were issued a $0.14 dividend.
 The ex-dividend date of this dividend was Thursday, July 13th.
-Methode Electronics’s dividend payout ratio (DPR) is presently 26.79%.
+This represents a $0.56 annualized dividend and a dividend yield of 1.66%.
+Methode Electronics’s dividend payout ratio (DPR) is 26.79%.

 About Methode Electronics